What Is Supply Chain Management and Why Is It Important?

 Here is an example of two companies that take different approaches to supply chain management, resulting in differing profits:

 Viewpoint Tech closely examines every step in the supply chain and determines that approximately 90% of its expenses are related to the supply chain.
-The management team focuses on improving its efficiency, and the result is a high-performing supply chain, which allows it to negotiate better pricing with vendors for the raw materials needed to produce goods.
-Since it can produce the goods for less, Viewpoint Tech makes more profit off their goods, allowing it to grow revenue at a rate that beats the average for the industry without lowering prices.
+The management team focuses on improving its efficiency, resulting in a high-performing supply chain, which allows it to negotiate better pricing with vendors for the raw materials needed to produce goods.
+Since it can produce the goods for less, Viewpoint Tech makes more profit off its goods, allowing it to grow revenue at a rate that beats the average for the industry without lowering prices.

 Conversely, New Image Tech is a business that gives very little attention to its supply chain, resulting in lower effectiveness.
 Without understanding the power of the supply chain and its effect on operations, New Image Tech is less likely to be able to negotiate cheaper pricing and less likely able to compete with Viewpoint Tech.